thiagomarqs/thiagomarqs/README.md

 <br>
 <br>
 ### About me:
-- 💼 1+ years of experience in front-end development
+- 💼 1+ years of professional experience in front-end development
-- 👨‍💻Currently studying back-end development with Java
+- 👨‍💻 Currently studying back-end development with Java
-- 🎓Information Systems undergraduate at Mackenzie (6th semester)
+- 🎓 Information Systems undergraduate at Mackenzie (6th semester)

 <br>